 Curly hair is beautiful, but it's not always simple to care for.
 There are so many options—conditioners, gels, creams, and spritzes—and it's common to feel confused when trying to create an effective hair cocktail for your specific curls.
 Curly hair can be fickle, but once you learn how to care for it, you'll be so glad you did.
 Think: happy, hydrated, healthy curls.

 We've gathered some experts to give you tips and tricks to help.
-Hairstylist and Pureology Artistic Director Jamie Wiley, and Leticia "Tee" McKay-Everett, hairstylist and Joico Artistic Team Stylist, as well as curly hair expert Felicia Leatherwood are here to help you live your best natural curly haired life.
+Hairstylist and Pureology artistic director Jamie Wiley, Joico artistic team stylist Leticia "Tee" McKay-Everett, and curly hair expert Felicia Leatherwood are here to help you live your best natural curly-haired life.